 Please allow five working days for your request to be actioned by us.

-Navy Health also has the following Google Analytics Advertiser Features enabled
+Navy Health has the following Google Analytics Advertiser Features enabled:

 This enables Google Analytics to collect data about Navy Health Website traffic via Google advertising cookies and anonymous identifiers, in addition to data collected through a standard Google Analytics implementation.

 Navy Health gathers some information automatically and stores it in log files.
 This information includes Internet Protocol (IP) addresses, browser type and language, Internet service provider (ISP), referring and exit pages, operating system, date/time stamp and clickstream data.
 Some of the information we collect via cookies and online technologies is considered personal information .